Capital punishment for juveniles in the United States: Pre-Furman

+The youngest person executed in the United States in the 20th century who had a confirmed birth date (born October 21, 1929), was George Stinney, a 14-year-old black boy who was electrocuted in South Carolina on June 16, 1944, for the murders of two white girls (ages 7 and 11).
+In 2014, Stinney's conviction was posthumously vacated since he had not received a fair trial, albeit the judge who made this ruling stated that Stinney "may well have committed this crime."
+The verdict of this case was posthumously overturned in 2014.
+The third youngest was Irving Hanchett (born July 3, 1895), a 14-year old white boy who was executed by hanging in Florida on May 6, 1910, for the murder of a 13-year-old white girl, whom he stabbed 63 times after she spurned his advances.

 James Arcene, a Native American, was 10 years old when he was involved in a robbery and murder in Arkansas.
 However, Arcene was not recaptured until 1884.
-He was 23 years old when he was executed on June 18, 1885.
+He was 23 years old when he and a codefendant, who was an adult at the time of the murder, were executed by hanging on June 18, 1885.

-The last judicially-approved execution of a juvenile was convicted murderer Leonard Shockley, who died in a Maryland gas chamber on April 10, 1959, at the age of 17.
+The last person to be executed for a crime committed at the age of 14 was 15-year-old James Lewis Jr., who was executed for murder in Mississippi on July 23, 1947.
+The last person to be executed for a crime committed at the age of 15 was 18-year-old Irvin Mattio, who was executed for murder in Louisiana on January 9, 1948.
+Going forward, all executions of juvenile offenders were of those who were at least 16 years old at the time of their crimes.
+The last execution of a juvenile was 17-year-old Leonard Shockley, who was executed for murder in Maryland on April 10, 1959.
+Shockley was also the last person to be executed for a crime committed at the age of 16 in the pre-Furman era.
 Nobody has been under the age of 19 at the time of execution since 1964, when 19-year-old James Andrew Echols was executed in Texas for participating the gang rape of a woman when he was 17.
 Echols was the last juvenile offender to be executed in the United States prior to Furman v.
 Georgia.

-The peak decade for juvenile executions was the 1940s, when 58 people who were under 18 at the times of their crimes were put to death.
+The peak decade for juvenile executions was the 1940s, when approximately 58 juvenile offenders were executed in the United States.
 Additionally, on June 1, 1945, the United States Army executed two German youths, 16-year-old Heinz Petry and 17-year-old Josef Schöner, for espionage committed against American forces during the final stages of World War II.
+The two boys were part of the Werwolf, a Nazi plan for continued resistance after the occupation of Germany.
+Although the sentences normally would've been commuted to prison terms, the sentences were upheld in order to compel Nazi fanatics into ceasing all resistance.